jschellh/ProtSpaM/README.md

 	-p <integer>: number of patterns used (default 5)
-	-t <integer>: number of threads (default: omp_get_max_threads() ) -o <integer>: filename for distance matrix (default: DMat) -l <filename>: specify a list of files to read as input (one inputfile per organism containing each sequence, seperated by headers)
+	-t <integer>: number of threads (default: omp_get_max_threads() ) -o <integer>: filename for distance matrix (default: DMat) -l <filename>: specify a list of files to read as input
 ```

 ### Sequence format: